 Enter new zip code to refresh estimated delivery time.

 Zacuto's Z-Finder Jr. optical viewfinder is a cost-effective tool for achieving sharp, stable video on DSLR cameras like the Canon 5D Mark II, 7D, Nikon D90, D300s and others.
 Whether shooting handheld or on a tripod, the Z-Finder Jr. turns your camera's 3" LCD screen into a clear, easy-to-focus viewfinder that lets you see your image in magnified detail even under the brightest sunlight.
 Just as crucially, the Z-Finder Jr. provides an extra degree of handling comfort and a crucial point of contact--between camera and eye--that adds stability to any handheld video.

-The Z-Finder Jr. is a smaller, lower-cost alternative to the Pro 2.5x and 3.5x versions, and does not include a diopter or Gorilla Plate mounting system.
-But like its big brothers, its 2.5x magnification enlarges the LCD image so you can see every detail for pinpoint focus.
-Meanwhile, its -2.75 focal point can be adjusted to your eyesight by using the included extender frames.
+The Z-Finder Jr. has a 2.5x magnification, which enlarges the LCD image so you can see every detail for pinpoint focus.
+Meanwhile, its -4.75 focal point can be adjusted to your eyesight by using the included extender frames.
 The 40mm-diameter optical design also incorporates an anti-fog disc to better enable its use in fluctuating environmental conditions.

 For use with taller-bodied cameras such as the Canon 1D Mark IV and Nikon D3S, optional Gorilla Plate and Z-MFT mounting frame are required.

 Allows DSLR cameras to have correct form factor for video

 Field of view perfectly matches 3" LCD screen size

 -4.75 focal point is adjustable by stacking extender frames